 The spatial object recognition test.
 Mice were habituated to a semi-circular test cage for three consecutive days.
 On the fourth day, mice were allowed to explore two identical objects until they reached a criterion (a total of 20 s of nose-directed exploration of the objects) or for 3 min.
 Mice who failed to explore the objects for at least 10 s were discarded from the experiment.
-Twenty-four hours later, mice were allowed to explore the two identical objects was moved to a new location.
+Twenty-four hours later, mice were allowed to explore the two identical objects but this time, one of the objects was moved to a new location.
 Nose-directed exploration time for each of the two objects was recorded until the criterion was reached or for 3 min total.